Black innovators who reshaped American gardening, farming

 In the 1840s, 12-year-old Edmond examined Bellier-Beaumont's vanilla vine flowers, which had been growing without yield for two decades, and observed that their male and female reproductive organs were not on separate flowers but contained within a single flower, separated by a flap-like membrane.
 He moved the flap and, beneath it, spread the pollen from the stamen to the pistil.
 Before long, the plants were producing beans.

-Jessica Damiano is an award-winning gardening writer, master gardener and educator.
-She writes The Weekly Dirt newsletter and creates an annual wall calendar of daily gardening tips.
-Send her a note at jessica@jessicadamiano.com and find her at jessicadamiano.com and on Instagram @JesDamiano.
+• Jessica Damiano is an award-winning gardening writer, Master Gardener and educator.
+She writes The Weekly Dirt newsletter.
+Email her at jessica@jessicadamiano.com and find her at jessicadamiano.com.